Search for charged-lepton flavor violation in the production and decay of top quarks using trilepton final states in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Nonprompt background estimation

 \subsection{The matrix method}

 The matrix method estimates the number of events with nonprompt leptons passing the tight lepton selection.
-We consider all three leptons in the event to be possibly nonprompt.
+We consider a maximum of three nonprompt leptons in the event.
 The matrix method requires knowledge of the probability for prompt and nonprompt leptons that pass a loose lepton selection to also pass a tight lepton selection.
 The loose selection is such that any leptons that pass it will fall into one of two exclusive categories: tight or not tight.
 The tight and loose selections are detailed in Section~\ref{sec:selection}.

 The prompt (real) and nonprompt (fake) rates ($r$ and $f$) measure the probability for prompt and nonprompt leptons, respectively, to pass the tight selection.
 The measurements of $r$ and $f$ are performed in dedicated dilepton VRs, where a high purity of prompt and nonprompt leptons, respectively, is expected.
+The leading lepton is selected with the \emph{tight} criteria while the sub-leading lepton is selected with the \emph{loose} criteria.
+Events in these dilepton VRs are further required to contain at least one jet of which no more than one is associated with a bottom quark.

-The nonprompt rate $f$ is measured using data in a same-sign dilepton region while the prompt rate $r$ is measured using $\ttbar$ simulation in an opposite-sign dilepton region.
+The prompt rate $r$ is measured using $\ttbar$ simulation in an opposite-sign dilepton region, where only $\Pe\PGm$ events are included.
+The nonprompt rate $f$ is measured using data in a same-sign dilepton region, where all lepton-flavor composites ($\Pe\Pe$, $\Pe\PGm$, and $\PGm\PGm$) are included.
 Both $r$ and $f$ are measured separately for electrons and muons, and are parameterized as functions of \pt, $\abs{\eta}$, and jet multiplicity.
 It is assumed that $r$ and $f$ are local properties of the lepton identification, which are largely independent of the event-level quantities.
 Nevertheless, the variation of $f$ for nonprompt leptons produced in different processes can be quite significant.
-This dependency, which cannot be fully captured by our parametrization, is covered by introducing a dedicated uncertainty, corresponding to a shift of $f$ by up to 20\%.
+The dependency of $f$ on the physics processes can manifest when different lepton flavors are required: the same-flavor dilepton VRs ($\Pe\Pe$, $\PGm\PGm$) are mostly populated by DY events while \ttbar is the primary contributor to the different-flavor ($\Pe\PGm$) dilepton VR.
+The dependency of $f$ measured with different lepton-flavor composites, which cannot be fully captured by our parametrization, is covered by introducing a dedicated uncertainty, corresponding to a shift of $f$ by up to 20\%.